Bobbi Mastrangelo

-Bobbi Mastrangelo was born Barbara Ann Betschen on May 16, 1937 in Youngstown, Ohio.
-She is an artist specializing in relief sculpture, mixed media, and fiber art including handmade cast paper.
+Bobbi Mastrangelo (born 1937) is an artist specializing in relief sculpture, mixed media, and fiber art including handmade cast paper.
+She was born Barbara Ann Betschen on May 16, 1937 in Youngstown, Ohio.
 Her work is best known for its unusual focus on the theme of manhole covers and water covers, grates and drains.
 Her art has been exhibited widely throughout the United States and is in the collections in several museums.

 Biography

 Bobbi Mastrangelo was not originally trained as an artist, but instead graduated with a degree in Elementary Education from SUNY in Buffalo, New York, where she met her future husband Alfred.

 After a career as a teacher and while raising her children, she enrolled in art classes in New York state and studied printmaking and papermaking under the tutelage of professors including Dan Welden, Gail Cohen Edelman, Clare Romano and John Ross (authors of "The Complete Printmaker").

 Mastrangelo's art theme developed during her studies with Master Printer Dan Welden, who advised her to focus on a theme or a style for her identity as an artist.
 After viewing photographs of previous sketches and paintings, her art history professor, Lawrence Alloway, pointed out that circular themes dominated.
 When she discovered photographs of manhole covers in an art history book, Mastrangelo realized that she had found the perfect theme.
 Using manhole cover rubbings and photos for reference, Mastrangelo developed a technique for creating trompe l’oeil relief works called "Grate Works" The realistic street and sidewalk scenes using manhole covers or water covers have been created in many media: collagraph prints on handmade paper, fiber art, foam relief works, assemblages and installations.

 Named by news reporters as Cover Girl or The Grate Lady, Mastrangelo continues to create art work for exhibitions, solo shows and commissions.